 “I try to have the first 80 to 90 minutes of my day vary as little as possible.
 I think that a routine is necessary to feel in control and non-reactive, which reduces anxiety.
 It therefore also makes you more productive.”

-In my online calendar, for instance, my morning ritual looks something like this:
+In my routine with an online calendar, for instance, my morning ritual looks something like this:

 - 5:15 – Wake-up